lukshyaganjoo/lukshyaganjoo.github.io/_posts/2025-08-02-distinguishing.md

       - name: At long last, the classical analogue
       - name: an argument for (classical) optimality
       - name: an argumeent for (quantum) optimality
+  - name: An outline of the optimal quantum strategy
+  - name: A final connection to the trace distance
+  - name: references
 ---

 ## introduction